You know what you want:

-For most of my clients, this is the hardest part.
-There’s a reason they stopped going inward in the first place.
+To find out what thoughts are keeping you stuck requires getting quiet and listening to ourselves.
+This first step, getting quiet and listening, is simple but not easy.
+There’s a reason you stopped going inward in the first place.
 Inside your mind can be all sorts of dark and sordid stories about “the one time you made a fool of yourself and promised you would never do that again” or the very common belief, that “you aren’t worthy of good things.”
 Here are some of the most common characters that keeps us stuck.

 Judgmental Janet – Our inner mean girl likes to be in charge.
 She says things like “you are stupid, fat, ugly, nobody’s going to love you, you’ll never be good enough, etc.” She’s judgmental and critical, “Nobody’s going to like if you _______” or “You know your going to fail so why try.”